Glossary

 CLEAN TECHNOLOGIES

-Utilization of environmentally friendly practices and technologies in shrimp aquaculture, minimizing negative impacts on the environment
+Utilization of environmentally friendly practices and technologies in shrimp aquaculture, minimizing negative impacts on the environment.

 ENVIRONMENT AND HABITAT